What is GDPR Compliance + Checklist Your Company Needs to Follow

 You don’t want to delete email addresses or contact subscribers after May 25.
 At that point, the GDPR is already in effect.

-But don’t look at this as a bad thing.
+Don’t look at this as a bad thing.
 Now’s a great time to clean up your list and make sure all your subscribers still want to hear from you.

 • Right to Access: Consumers have the right to access the information you have collected on them in a readable format.